Keshav-Chaudhary/LeetCodeCompanyWise/README.md

 ## LeetCode Questions by Company

-This repository contains a curated collection of LeetCode problems categorized by the companies that frequently ask them in interviews.
+This Webpage contains a curated collection of LeetCode problems categorized by the companies that frequently ask them in interviews.
 The goal is to provide a resource for job seekers to prepare effectively for coding interviews by focusing on the most relevant problems for specific companies.

 ### Repository Structure:
 - **`LeetCodeCompanyWise`**: A directory containing problems organized by company.